 - Greenwich Park – One of the Royal Parks of London and also one of the oldest.
 It’s home to a small herd of deer as well.
 You can enjoy beautiful views of London and the Thames as it’s situated on top of a hill.
 It’s also part of the Greenwich World Heritage site where the Prime Meridian Line is located.

 - Sky Garden – You can enjoy the most magnificent views of London from here.
 Entrance is free but limited so be sure to reserve ahead online!

 - Crystal Palace Park – A large palace park that is home to the Crystal Palace Exhibition.
 It also features huge dinosaur models that lurk amongst the trees!

 - Queen Elizabeth Olympic Park – Check out the venue where the 2012 Olympics were held!

 - Phoenix Garden – A gorgeous little space that has a number of mammals, birds and insects.
 You get to spot peacocks here, how cool is that!
 Walk through the extensive woodlands and have the loveliest afternoon here!

 - Postman’s Park – A small green area in central London that’s a nice spot for snacks.
 Grab some sandwiches and drinks and have a peaceful lunch here in the midst of a busy day.
 It has some interesting history to it and is a memorial as well.

-Free Museums & Galleries
+Free Museums & Galleries in London

 One amazing thing is that almost all of the museums in London have free admission.
-Imagine seeing all these wonderful works of art, objects and displays all at no extra cost.
+Imagine seeing all these wonderful works of art, objects, and displays all at no extra cost.
 Take advantage of it!

 - Tate Modern – Features international modern and contemporary art.
 You can also get a really stunning view of the river Thames and a 360-degree view of the London skyline from up the museum’s top floor viewing terrace.